ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 ### 8. Type Is Life

 Go comes with type safety by default.
-It's a statically typed langauge with an [unconventional type system](https://rakyll.org/typesystem/) and that's a good thing.
+It's a statically typed language with an [unconventional type system](https://rakyll.org/typesystem/) and that's a good thing.

 # Challenges